SteinsGatep001/re-cwe-prompts/README.md

    - `trace_to_fs_sinks.md` — Trace dispatcher→handler→utility→sink (2–3 hops), confirm sinks/imports.
    - `gap_analysis_and_fix.md` — Apply the CWE’s control checklist to locate gaps and define a fix.
    - `generate_report.md` — Produce a role‑based static+dynamic report.
+   - `write_reports.md` — Persist a full report and a short summary to `reports/`.

+Beyond CWEs (optional helpers)
+- Use `roles/README.md` to classify functions by role and drive consistent renaming/comments.
+- Use `tool-notes/` as a quick reference for IDA MCP/Ghidra operations.
+- Use `checklists/` during analysis, fix definition, and reporting.
+- Use `playbooks/` for common end‑to‑end scenarios (e.g., static resources).
+- Use `templates/` if you want to generate reports programmatically.

 Using with IDA or Ghidra
 - IDA Pro MCP: use `list_strings_filter`, `get_xrefs_to`, `decompile_function`, `get_callees`, `set_comment`.